jam1015/vim-slime-ext-neovim/README.md

 ```

-## What This Is

-Say you are writing code in, for example, python.
-One way of quickly testing code is to have a terminal where you repeatedly source commands from the terminal.
-For example if your file is `hello.py` you might have an editor open in one window, and a shell open in another where you input `python hello.py` after you save changes.
-Another way might be to copy and paste your code to an open python session in the terminal.

-The [vim-slime](https://github.com/jpalardy/vim-slime) plugin allows the user to set keybindings to send text directly from a Vim or Neovim buffer to a running shell or window.
-Configuration code for each target is included in that repository.

-[vim-slime-ext-plugins](https://github.com/jpalardy/vim-slime-ext-plugins/) in contrast provides infrastructure for sending text to a target, and leaves the community to develop plugins for each target.

-This plugin extends `vim-slime-ext-plugins` and targets the Neovim terminal.

 ## How to Use

 See `:h slime.txt` for default keybindings to send text to a target.
 I repeat the suggested additional keymappings from the config section above: